project-codeflare/mlbatch/CODEFLARE.md

 Unlike MCAD, Kueue only considers quotas when admitting workloads.
 As a result, MLBatch must ensure that all resource-consuming workloads in user namespaces are managed by Kueue.
-This is accomplished by stricter controls on the Kinds of non-AppWrapper resources users are permitted to create.
+This is accomplished by strictly [limiting the Kinds](#allowed-kinds) of non-AppWrapper resources users are permitted to create.

 For various reasons, workloads are not directly submitted to cluster queues but rather to namespaced [local